userr23/viscosity/README.md

 # [Viscosity calculator](https://userr23.github.io/viscosity/)

+This is a raw and incomplete version of viscosity calculator.

 This application allow to solve the following tasks:
 * Viscosity-temperature extrapolation for liquids and gases
 * Plotting viscosity-temperature charts